my0916/STRT2/README.md

   -g, --genome            Genome (hg19/hg38/mm9/mm10/canFam3).
 Required!
   -a, --annotation        Gene annotation (ref{RefSeq}/ens{Ensembl}/kg{UCSC KnownGenes}) for QC and counting.
 Default : ref.
 NOTE: no Ensembl for hg38&mm10, no KnownGenes for canFam3.
   -b, --basecalls         /PATH/to/the Illumina basecalls directory.
 Required!
-  -i, --index             /PATH/to/the directory and basename of the HISAT2 index for the reference genome/transcriptome.
+  -i, --index             /PATH/to/the directory and basename of the HISAT2 index for the reference genome.
 Required!
   -c, --center            The name of the sequencing center that produced the reads. (default: CENTER) -r, --run               The barcode of the run.
 Prefixed to read names. (default: RUNBARCODE) -s, --structure         Read structure (default: 8M3S74T6B)